Pay with Bitcoin

 Where can I get Bitcoins?

-Once you have a wallet, the second step will be to get some Bitcoins into your wallet through one of several currency exchanges, such as Bitstamp, Bitfinex, or btc-e.
+Once you have a wallet, the second step will be to get some Bitcoins into your wallet through one of several currency exchanges, such as Bitstamp, Coinbase, or Kraken.
 Bitcoin can be purchased by arranging to meet a local seller using LocalBitcoins.

 More information, wallets, and ways how to get Bitcoin can be found at Bitcoin.org.